Discover how making overpayments could reduce your mortgage, with a simple and convenient online mortgage overpayment calculator.

 What is a mortgage overpayment?

-Your mortgage deal with your lender includes monthly mortgage payments, and the amount will depend on the type of mortgage you have, the amount you’re borrowing and the agreed term of your mortgage.
+You’ll have agreed on your current monthly mortgage repayment in the original deal you made with your lender.
+The amount will depend on the type of mortgage you have, the amount you’re borrowing, and the agreed term of your mortgage.

-- Make a payment to your lender in one single lump sum
+- Make an extra payment as one single lump sum

-- Increase your monthly payment amount for ongoing overpayment
+- Increase your monthly payment amount for your ongoing overpayment

 Why make an overpayment on your mortgage?

-Overpayments on your mortgage can save you money and time in the long run, as well as give you greater flexibility in relation to your monthly mortgage payments.
+Overpayments on your mortgage can save you money in the long run, as you’ll pay off your mortgage quicker and repay less overall.
+You’ll also have greater flexibility in relation to your monthly mortgage payments.

-As with all of these important decisions, it very much depends on your own situation.
-Let’s take a closer look at the positives and negatives of making an overpayment on your mortgage.
+As with any financial decision, a lot depends on your own situation.
+Let’s take a closer look at the pros and cons of making an overpayment on your mortgage.

 What are the benefits of making overpayments on your mortgage?

-As with any form of loan, paying it off earlier than necessary often comes with its benefits.
+As with any loan, paying your mortgage off early often comes with benefits.

 It reduces the amount that you owe on your mortgage

-Any overpayment you make goes directly towards the amount you owe your mortgage lender.
-This also means you cut down on the time it will take to to repay your mortgage.
+Any overpayment you make reduces the amount you owe your mortgage lender.
+This means you cut down on the time it will take to repay your mortgage, so you’ll pay less money overall to clear your mortgage.

 It reduces the amount of interest on your mortgage

-As interest is calculated on your outstanding amount, by reducing the amount you owe your mortgage lender, you’re also lowering the interest payable on your remaining mortgage payments.
+Interest is calculated on your outstanding amount, so reducing the amount you owe your lender lowers the interest payable on your remaining mortgage payments.

 It gives you more flexibility for the future

-By overpaying on your mortgage now and reducing the amount you owe, you’re giving yourself flexibility for future scenarios where you might want to pay less – when, for example, you decide to expand your family or take on other loans.
+By overpaying on your mortgage now and reducing the amount you owe, you’re giving yourself flexibility for future scenarios where you might want to pay less.
+For example, if you decide to expand your family or take on other loans.

-Overpayments on your mortgage come with many benefits, but there are a few things you should be aware of before deciding to make one.
+Overpayments on your mortgage come with many benefits, but there are a few disadvantages you need to be aware of.

 Important considerations before making an overpayment

-The most important question to consider before making an overpayment is whether your lender will charge an Early Repayment Charge (ERC).
+The most important thing to check before making an overpayment is whether your lender will charge an Early Repayment Charge (ERC).

-Depending on the deal you secured from your lender, there might be:
+Depending on your terms and conditions, there might be:

 - No fee at all

-- A fee for paying more than a certain amount (for example, 10% above the regular monthly payment)
+- A fee for paying more than a certain amount (often 10% above the regular monthly payment)

-If they do charge a fee, it may outweigh the benefits of making an overpayment.
-So be sure to look into this with your lender or mortgage broker before making your overpayment.
+A fee may outweigh the benefits of making an overpayment, so look into this with your lender before making your overpayment.